baytamo/homework1/readme.md

+Summary: I cleaned up the code by consolidating css attributes and using more specific tags which would make it more ADA compliant.
+I did not make any changes to the website's appearance.

 Revisions made to code:

 1. removed css code for background image that appears at the top of the page; moved img code to html and added an *alt* tag to image with description